chenshuo20/chenshuo20.github.io/index.md

 I am a senior undergraduate student of [Weiyang College](https://www.wyc.tsinghua.edu.cn/) at [Tsinghua University](https://www.tsinghua.edu.cn/), major in Mathmatics and Physics.
 My research interests in 3D vision, Reasoning & Scene Understanding, and RL.
 I also have a keen interest in mathematics, especially in geometry.

-In 2023 summer, I am fortunate to be adviced by [Prof. Alan L. Yuille](https://www.cs.jhu.edu/~ayuille/).
+In 2023 summer, I am fortunate to be adviced by [Prof. Alan L. Yuille](https://www.cs.jhu.edu/~ayuille/), working on projects about 3D vision and vision question answering(VQA).

 ## Research Interests